DannyEuichanKim/tacotron/README.md

 https://github.com/kairess/tacotron

-Testing data is already provided, as it takes ~140 gb of space to train Currently trying to adapt into tacotron 2 model
+Testing data is already provided, as it takes ~140 gb of space to train.
+Currently trying to adapt into tacotron 2 model.

 -- Getting the data